Emotional Consequences of Broadcast Television: Analysis

 The end tag features Harmon's voice in a fourth wall breaking monologue that references the series finale of St. Elsewhere (1982–1988).
-Additionally, the narration includes reference to the "secretive obsolete" Nielsen rating system used by television channels to measure viewership; he comments that "it turns out tens of millions were watching the whole time".
-The program was cancelled by NBC after season five averaged three million viewers.
-For the sixth season it moved to the online streaming platform Yahoo!
-Screen, which shut down in 2016 with Community as its most substantial production.
+The narration also includes reference to the Nielsen rating system used by television channels to measure viewership.
+Harmon labels the system as being "secretive" and "obsolete", and comments that "it turns out tens of millions were watching the whole time".
+According to Nielsen, Community season five averaged three million viewers an episode before being cancelled by NBC.
+On his podcast Harmontown, Harmon stated that Yahoo, whose streaming service Yahoo Screen released season six, was able to track viewership more effectively and gave him significantly higher viewer estimate, which he described as two or three times higher than he anticipated.
 Similar commentary can be found in the opening moments, where the Dean notes that a long list of groups—including his father and the health inspector—did not think the college would survive the year.
 The groups may be an analogy for NBC and detractors of the show, and Communitys future frequently being uncertain.